utilmeta/utilmeta-py/docs/en/guide/migration.md

 # Migrate from current project

-UtilMeta is a **Progressive** meta-framework, which means that it can be accessed incrementally from existing Python projects, and can also integrate interfaces from other Python framework projects.
+UtilMeta is a **Progressive** meta-framework, which means that it can be integrated incrementally from existing Python projects, and can also integrate other Python framework's API.
 This document will introduce the corresponding usage.

 ## Integrate UtilMeta to current project

-All API interfaces in the UtilMeta project exist in the form of API class ( `utilmeta.core.api.API`).
-The API class has a method for converting the UtilMeta interface to the routing function of other frameworks.
+All API in the UtilMeta project are declared in API class ( `utilmeta.core.api.API`).
+The API class has a method for converting the UtilMeta API to the routing function of other frameworks.
 This method is as follows

 `API.__as__(backend, route: str, asynchornous: bool = None)`

 The parameters are

-*  `backend`: You can pass in `django` a reference to a package such as, `tornado` or the core application of `flask`, `starlette`, `fastapi`, `sanic`.
+* `backend`: You can pass in the `django`, `tornado` package or the core application of `flask`, `starlette`, `fastapi`, `sanic`
-*  `route`: The routing path corresponding to the incoming interface, such as
+* `route`: The routing path corresponding to the API, such as `/v2`
-*  `asynchornous`: Whether to provide an asynchronous interface.
+* `asynchornous`: Whether to provide an asynchronous API.
 If True, the UtilMeta API class will be converted to an asynchronous function.
 Otherwise, it will be converted to a synchronous function.
-The default is None, determined by `backend` the attribute of.
+The default is None, determined by the `backend`

-This is the only method required for the UtilMeta interface to progressively access existing projects, and the following is an example of access to different frameworks
+This is the only method required for the UtilMeta API to progressively integrate to existing projects, and the following is an example of integrate to different frameworks
 ### Django

-To access a Django project, simply use `API.__as__` the return result of a method as `urlpatterns` an element in, as shown in
+To integrate a Django project, simply use the return result of `API.__as__` method as an element in `urlpatterns` , as shown in
 ```python hl_lines="20"
 import django
 from django.urls import re_path